 Faith-based organizations (FBOs) help shape young people's values and attitudes.
 Given the holistic nature of their work, FBOs provide a rich opportunity to work with and for youth.
-While some FBOs empower and protect youth, others suppress young people’s rights and well-being.
+While some FBOs successfully empower and protect youth, others are still learning effective approaches for supporting young people’s rights and well-being.
 FBOs and sexual and reproductive health programs share common goals, such as creating nurturing, healthy, and safe places for youth to grow and develop.
 Many organized religions are still searching for an effective approach to respond to the HIV/AIDS pandemic and to educate their faithful about sexual and reproductive health issues.
 AIDS has caused many faith-based groups to go beyond traditional religious education to address sexual behaviors more explicitly.
 At the same time, reproductive health organizations are beginning to target interventions to faith-based groups because of their influence in communities, and because many provide health services.

 This paper reports on some of the internal and external drivers of youth wellbeing generated by religion, spirituality and the work of faith-based organizations (FBOs).
 It suggests ways forward for more fruitful collaboration between the UN and faith-based organizations on the sexual and reproductive health of adolescents and youth (2012).